metrico/quackpipe/README.md

 # quackhouse

 _This is an unholy experiment.
-Can we silently replace ClickHouse with DuckDB for selected usecases?_
+DuckDB with HTTP API and a few extra compatibility bits._

 ### Status